Before you can transfer your existing licence you will need to pass these tests.

 If you prefer to complete the HPT in person or require a translator, you can complete the test at a Service SA centre.

-• Pay the $35 fee to do the test.
-Alternatively, this can be paid when you attend in person at a Service SA centre.
-The fee is charged each time you attempt the test.
+You'll need to pay the $35 test fee when you attend in person.
+This fee is charged each time you attempt the test.

 Practical driving test